 Inspired by the cooking of South America, Spain, and the Gulf Coast, Chefs Donald Link, Stephen Stryjewski and Ryan Prewitt designed Pêche Seafood Grill.
 Focused on working with local fishermen and farmers who harvest sustainably, Pêche serves simply prepared contemporary dishes, rustic creations cooked on an open hearth, as well as fresh oysters and Gulf fish.

 In 2014, Chef Ryan Prewitt was honored with a James Beard Foundation Award for Best Chef: South.
 That same year Pêche won a James Beard award for Best New Restaurant in America.
-Pêche was also named one of the Top 10 Best Restaurants in New Orleans both in 2015 and 2016 by Brett Anderson, Times Picayune.
+Pêche is continuously named one of the Top 10 Best Restaurants in New Orleans annually by Brett Anderson, Times Picayune.

 “We strive to create a unique New Orleans seafood restaurant using the traditions of live-fire cooking techniques experienced here in the South and abroad.” - Donald Link